Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 cmake -DUSE_STATIC_RUNTIME=ON ..
 cmake --build . --config Release
 ```
-*Note* for Linux: Even with static linking, the binary still depends on system libraries `libc`(exists on all Linux Distros that are C based).
+*Note* for Linux: Even with static linking, the binary still depends on system library `libc`(exists on all Linux Distros that are C based).
 For musl-based or non-glibc systems: CMake doesn’t natively support musl; you need to manually configure the toolchain to build with musl.

 *Creating Distributable Archives*